All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Telehealth platforms rank second for value, offering transparent pricing without insurance complications.
 Most platforms charge $250-$400 monthly for single peptides, with package discounts for multiple medications.
 Hidden fees are minimal, though some charge consultation or shipping fees.

-Specialty clinics consistently cost the most, with comprehensive programs ranging from $400-$1,200 monthly.
+Specialty clinics consistently cost the most, with thorough programs ranging from $400-$1,200 monthly.
 While these programs include extensive testing and monitoring, the premium often exceeds the added value for straightforward peptide therapy.

 Peptide Telehealth Specialty Clinic PCP (Insured)